kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 3. *turn on the camera*
 4. *say hello to everyone* **"Hello all, let's wait a few minutes for everyone to join"**
 5. *post the meeting notes to the meeting chat*
-6. *claim host* (you can claim host by opening the attendees window and clicking claim host)
+6. *claim host* (you can claim host by opening the attendees window and clicking claim host and inserting the host key)

 ***wait until 3 minutes past***